PeterShershov/react-looper/README.md

 # React-Looper

 [![npm version](https://badge.fury.io/js/react-looper.svg)](https://badge.fury.io/js/react-looper)

-Play an audio source or a sine wave oscillator in a loop.
+Play an audio source or a sine wave in a loop

 # Installation and usage